 A Creditor Can Force a Debtor to File For Bankruptcy

 Many debtors do not know that creditors can also file a creditor’s petition against you in bankruptcy court if you owe them a certain amount of money.
-Different creditors may be on the same creditor’s petition, with respect to different debts.
+Different creditors may be on the same creditor’s petition, concerning different debts.

 So, what happens if you go bankrupt?
 The outcome will depend on the type of bankruptcy you file and whether you choose to have legal representation or go through the process on your own.